sameersaeed129/formcoach/README.md

 # FormCoach — AI Sports Biomechanics Analyzer & Movement Coach

-FormCoach analyzes workout videos (starting with squats) and tells you exactly what your form is doing right or wrong — not just a rep count.
+FormCoach analyzes workout videos (starting with squats) and tells you exactly what your form is doing right or wrong, not just a rep count.
 It tracks your skeleton frame by frame, measures real biomechanical joint angles, automatically detects and counts reps, classifies each rep's form quality with a neural network, scores how closely it matches an ideal